Beautiful-Brain/jantelaw/README.md

 # Learnings
 **Data**
-- Most common are Humility and Modesty (84% of countries share), 	Respect for Tradition	(79%), Collective Wisdom over Individual Knowledge (65%) and Respect for Elders	(62%)
+- We are more similar than we think - the more common rules were shared by most countries: Humility and Modesty (84% of countries share), Respect for Tradition (79%), Collective Wisdom over Individual Knowledge (65%) and Respect for Elders (62%)
 - The top 3 countries that were most different:
     - USA - interestingly the only country the model decided to put the rules in the positive vs negative, also it is the country where GPT has more information about so was able to get more specific
     - North Korea - obvious reasons